syncfusion-content/blazor-docs/blazor/diagram-component/getting-started.md

 # Getting Started in Blazor Diagram Component

 This section briefly explains about how to include a Diagram in your Blazor WebAssembly application.
-You can refer [Getting Started with Syncfusion Blazor for Blazor WebAssembly in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-webassembly-visual-studio-2019/) page for the introduction and configuring the common specifications.
+You can refer [Getting Started with Syncfusion Blazor for Blazor WebAssembly in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-webassembly-visual-studio/) page for the introduction and configuring the common specifications.

 ## Importing Syncfusion Blazor component in the application